GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - Viewers are webpages so it might be easier to refresh the whole page before loading the next model
 - Desktop viewers should be usable on as low as 800 x 600 screen resolution:
   - Page zoom might need to be adjusted to keep controls uncluttered
+  - There is a full screen button which can also help or use your browser shortcut keys
   - 640 x 480 screen resoultion should also work but might present a limited workspace and visibility
 - Different [three.js](https://github.com/mrdoob/three.js) revisions are used and with lots of customized code
 - Error handling narrows down to showing the `ERROR!` message so check the console output for details